Elhameed/alx-low_level_programming/README.md

 * [0x05.
 C - Pointers, arrays and strings](./0x05-pointers_arrays_strings)
 * [0x06.
 C - More pointers, arrays and strings](./0x06-pointers_arrays_strings)

 - I will continuosly update this repo with my learning progresses with hands-on projects as listed above.
-I believe there are moe projects to come.
+I believe there are more projects to come.

 ## Author
 *Abdulhameed Teniola Ajani*